 Even after learning some strategies and practicing at home, you may not capture that perfect shot on your first try, or for many tries after that.

-Shooting pictures of wildlife is never a guarantee.
+Shooting pictures of wildlife is never a guarantee, especially when you’re hoping to spot elusive species or birds and wildlife in Southern Utah’s skies.
 You may expect an animal to move a certain way or wish that they would hold still long enough to get your shot, but that won’t always be the case.
 Even getting close enough to get a clear picture isn’t always possible.
 Conditions outside, like rain or dusk, can also affect your ability to get a great shot.
+Many photographers have realized that patience and persistence are key to capturing great wildlife photos.

 That’s why it’s important to be patient and not stress about getting that perfect shot.
 Doing so is not only unlikely to land you that shot, but will also cause you to miss out on enjoying an incredible moment during your trip.

-Whether you’re dreaming of spotting Bighorn Sheep or Jackrabbits, or are on the hunt for a glimpse of even rarer creatures, like Desert Tortoises, foxes, or coyotes, The Dwellings is the perfect base camp for your next photography adventure.
+Whether you’re dreaming of spotting Bighorn Sheep or Jackrabbits, or are on the hunt for a glimpse of even rarer creatures, like Desert Tortoises, foxes, or coyotes, The Dwellings is the perfect base camp for your next photography adventure, no matter the best season to visit Southern Utah and The Dwellings.
 Book a weekend and spend it hopping around to local wildlife hotspots.
 Or, spend a week or more exploring the area and honing your photography skills.
 Regardless of your skill level, we’re certain you’ll return home with a camera full of photos you’ll cherish.